© 2019 Koch Industries, Inc. All rights reserved.

 Manufacturing and a healthy environment aren’t mutually exclusive.
 We believe that responsible management of our environmental resources is vital to both a healthy environment and sustainable value creation.

-The sustainability of a business depends on the responsible stewardship of the resources it requires to operate.
+The sustainability of a business hinges on the responsible stewardship of the resources it requires to operate.
 Across our companies, sustainability means constantly innovating: To make products using fewer resources.
 To keep people safe and protect the environment.
 To minimize waste.
 To reduce energy intensity.
 To manage supply chains responsibly.
-To create better pollution prevention technology for us and others.
+And to create better pollution prevention technology for us and others.

 “At Koch, we believe the role of business in society is to provide products and services that help people improve their lives, while continually using fewer resources and respecting the environment.”